Articles in this section

 Table of Contents

-With Dependent Fields and Blocks, you can define dynamic business rules at the field level.
+You can define dynamic business rules at the field level with Dependent Fields and Blocks.
 They are activated only when the configured condition is satisfied.
 Additionally, you can set rules to mark a field as mandatory or read-only.

 For example, you can define a condition where the Location field must be revealed only when you fill out the Phone Number field in a record.

-Watch a video to understand the working clearly.
+Watch a video to understand the process clearly.

 Dependent Fields and Blocks is supported only in the following screens: